Sample Debugger Sessions

 ++ (/tmp/test2.mk:5)

 Notice that we’ve shown the expansion automatically.
-One subtle difference in the above output, is that we only show the single shell command that is about to be run when there are several commands.
-In our example though, there is only one command; so there is no a difference.
+One subtle difference in the above output, is that it only shows the single shell command that is about to be run when there are several commands.
+In our example though, there is only one command; so there is no difference.

 The ++ icon means that we are about to run that code.